wtsi-npg/npg_tracking/singularity/README.md

 # Singularity Container

 `apache2-npg_tracking.def` contains the recipe to build a Singularity container to run the tracking web server.
+The recipe is using dynamic labels to assign some of the metadata to the image.
+For this reason the image cannot be built with singularity versions below 3.7.

 ## Building